esheldon/fitsio/README.md

 ----------------------------------
 There is a serious performance regression in numpy 1.10 that results in fitsio running tens to hundreds of times slower.
 A fix may be forthcoming in a later release.
+Please comment here if this has already impacted your work https://github.com/numpy/numpy/issues/6467

 Description
 -----------